Jehovah's Witnesses vs The Bible

 FAQ: So you think Jonah died in the fish?

-At some point in his nautical adventure Jonah went to a place called sheol (Jonah 2:2) which he sited at the roots of the mountains.
-(Jonah 2:6) and from which he prayed an unrecorded prayer.
+For a portion of his time, Jonah was in a place called sheol (Jonah 2:2) which he sited at the roots of the mountains (Jonah 2:6) and from which he prayed an unrecorded prayer.

 Well; the roots of the mountains aren't located in the tummies of fish, no; they're located down deep in the Earth.
-So, the only way that Jonah could possibly be at the roots of the mountains while in the belly of a fish at the same time was for the man and his body to part company and go their separate ways.
+So, the only way that Jonah could possibly be at the roots of the mountains while in the belly of a fish simultaneously was for the man and his body to part company and go their separate ways.

 The Hebrew word for "pit" in that verse speaks of putrefaction.